pfsense/docs/source/cellular/known-working-3g-4g-modems.rst

 Modems reported to work as Ethernet devices
 -------------------------------------------

 - Verizon (Pantech) 295 - Works, but fails if detached and reattached, must reboot.
 - ZTE MF60 3g
+- ZTE MF90
 - ZTE MF823 - Defaults to 192.168.0.1, will need to be sure local
   system does not have an overlapping network.
 - ZTE MF915 LTE modem (T-Mobile)
 - ZTE MF975S
 - Huawei E8372h

 Modem variations reported to NOT work
 -------------------------------------